aspose-words/Aspose.Words-Documentation/en/java/developer-guide/linq-reporting-engine/template-syntax/_index.md

 While building a report, the engine checks matching of headers for corresponding opening and closing tags and indicates an error in case of a mismatch, for example, because of a wrong closing tags’ order.

 During runtime, after a template syntax tag is processed by the engine, it is typically removed.
 This can lead to a situation where a paragraph containing the tag becomes empty if it has no other content.
-If such a paragraph is unwanted, it can be optionally removed by the engine (see “Removing Paragraphs Containing Only Template Syntax Tags” for more information).
+If such a paragraph is unwanted, it can be optionally removed by the engine.
+You can use one of the following ways to achieve this:

+* Remove all such paragraphs by applying the `ReportBuildOptions.REMOVE_EMPTY_PARAGRAPHS` option (see [Removing Paragraphs Containing Only Template Syntax Tags](/words/net/removing-paragraphs-containing-only-template-syntax-tags/) for more information).
+* Selectively remove some of such paragraphs by prepending every corresponding tag’s name with an exclamation mark as follows.
+  {{< highlight xml >}}
+  <<!tag_name ...>>
+  {{< /highlight >}}

 **This section includes the following topics:**